Rohtas Fort: Shah Chandwali

 Shah Chandwali is a double gate that links the citadel to the main fort.
 The outer gate is an entrance from the citadel.
 It is 13.3 m wide and 8.23 m deep.
 The inner gate is a simple archway 3.66 m wide.
 Its namesake is Shah Chandwali, a saint who refused wages for working on this gate.
 He died while working on the gate's construction and is buried nearby.
 His shrine still stands.

 Kabuli

-Kabuli gate opens to the northwest in the general direction of Kabul, its namesake.
+Kabuli gate opens to the northwest in the general direction of Kabul, Afghanistan, its namesake.
 The gate now houses a visitors' information center and a museum set up by the Himalayan Wildlife Foundation.

 The gate may have been built in two stages.
 It consists of an inner and outer gate that encloses a stepwell.
 Its opening is 3.15 m wide and is flanked by two bastions on either side.
 The gate has five battlements on top, with stairs leading up the outside wall.
 South of the gate is the Shahi Mosque, so many call it the Shahi Darwaza.